Patater/modern-cmake/chapters/basics.md

 This line is special! [^2] The version of CMake will also dictate the policies, which define behavior changes.
 So, if you set `minimum_required` to `VERSION 2.8`, you'll get the wrong linking behavior on macOS, for example, even in the newest CMake versions.
 A list of policies and versions is [here](https://cmake.org/cmake/help/latest/manual/cmake-policies.7.html).

+In the upcoming CMake 3.12, this will support a range, such as `VERSION 3.1...3.12`; this means you support as low as 3.1 but have also tested it with the new policy settings up to 3.12.
+This is much nicer on users that need the better settings, and due to a trick in the syntax, it's backward compatible with older versions of CMake (though 3.2-3.11 will still set the 3.1 version of the policies).
+New versions of policies tend to be most important for macOS and Windows users, who also usually have a very recent version of CMake.

 {% hint style='info' %}
 If you really need to set to a low value here, you can use [`cmake_policy`](https://cmake.org/cmake/help/latest/command/cmake_policy.html) to conditionally increase the policy level or set a specific policy.
 Please at least do this for your macOS users!